 At Branch End we have the equipment and the expertise to be able to provide you with your INR monitoring.

-Please ask a receptionist when the next coil clinic is will take place and to arrange an appointment.
+Please ask a receptionist for the next available appointment.

 We usually run our annual flu clinics in October.

 More information can be found on our website in the ‘news’ section or simply by asking reception.

 If you have missed our clinics but still wish to have a flu jab, please just ask.